Playful Watches for Girls - 10 Whimsical Watches!

 Moving up the price bracket just slightly we arrive at this bit of floral fanciness.
-A warm blush colored leather band wraps around to a rose gold face emblazoned with 3D printed floral pattern.
+A warm blush-colored leather band wraps around to a rose gold face emblazoned with 3D printed floral pattern.
 Stunning hints of rose red, carnation pink, chocolate brown and shimmering ivory come together to create an old-fashioned floral landscape.
 The 3D printing technique creates a distinct feel of embroidery.
-The juxtaposition of the old fashioned embroidered look with the modern and trendy rose gold metal work is, quite simply, perfect.
+The juxtaposition of the old fashioned embroidered look with the modern and trendy rose gold metalwork is, quite simply, perfect.

 This three-handed watch features rose gold index ticks on the decorated face.
 The case is a warm flush of rose gold-toned stainless steel.
-The workings are in quartz so superior timekeeping is assured while the lens, or piece that covers the face, in mineral crystal.
+The workings are in quartz so superior timekeeping is assured while the lens, or piece that covers the face, in a mineral crystal.
 This reduces the risk of scratches, cracks, or breaks.

 The final touch to complete this fun watch is the faux leather band in blush.
 The designers have selected an absolutely perfect shade of pink to complement the floral design on the face.
 There is something so timeless and elegant about a leather band.
-The chains, link styles, and other types of watch bands are nice and certainly have their place, but we love the leather for this look.
+The chains, link styles, and other types of watch bands are nice and certainly, have their place, but we love the leather for this look.

 The designers of this playful timepiece are Nine West.
 Established in 1983 the company specialized first in designer footwear.
-By the mid-nineties the line had expanded to belts, purses, jewelry and other accessories including watches.
+By the mid-nineties, the line had expanded to belts, purses, jewelry and other accessories including watches.

 The company was named for the address of the flagship location, 9 West 57th Street in New York City.
 That same year the company was able to open a full-fledged storefront in Stamford, Connecticut.
 By 1994 Nine West had experienced such success that went international, opening a store in Hong Kong.
 From there the growth was rampant, expanding to fifty-seven countries and swelling to eight hundred locations.
 A partnership with Vivienne Westwood continued to propel the brand

 Unfortunately, the 2010s represented a bit of a downturn for the company.
 By 2018, the brand was doing well enough at department store retailers but the stores were in trouble.
 In April of 2018, Nine West filed for bankruptcy in the United States.
 Within months all global retail locations liquidated and closed.
 However, the brand was saved at the last second by Authentic Brands Group.
-So while the stores may have been forever shuttered, Nine West’s knack for design has been saved.
+So while the stores may have been forever shattered, Nine West’s knack for design has been saved.
 If they keep giving us pieces like this watch, we are cool with it.